-February 25, 2020
+February 26, 2021

 Eni S.p.A.
-Pietro G. Consonni Vice President, Reserves Via Emilia 1 20097 San Donato Milanese Milano, Italy
+Andrea Giaccardo Head of Reserves Department Via Emilia 1 20097 San Donato Milanese Milano, Italy

-Dear Mr. Consonni:
+Dear Mr. Giaccardo:

-Pursuant to your request, this report of third party presents an independent evaluation, as of December 31, 2019, of the net proved oil, condensate, liquefied petroleum gas (LPG), and gas reserves of certain properties in Africa in which Eni S.p.A.
+Pursuant to your request, this report of third party presents an independent evaluation, as of December 31, 2020, of the net proved oil, condensate, liquefied petroleum gas (LPG), and gas reserves of certain properties in North Africa, Asia, and Europe in which Eni S.p.A.
 (Eni) has represented it holds an interest.
-This evaluation was completed on February 25, 2020.
-Eni has represented that these properties account for 16 percent, on a net equivalent barrel basis, of Eni's net proved reserves as of December 31, 2019, and that Eni's net proved reserves estimates have been prepared in accordance with the reserves definitions of Rules 4-10(a)(1)-(32) of Regulation S-X of the Securities and Exchange Commission (SEC) of the United States.
-It is our opinion that the procedures and methodologies employed by Eni for the preparation of its proved reserves estimates as of December 31, 2019, comply with the current requirements of the SEC.
-We have reviewed information provided to us by Eni that it represents to be Eni's estimates of the net reserves, as of December 31, 2019, for the same properties as those which we have independently evaluated.
+This evaluation was completed on February 26, 2021.
+Eni has represented that these properties account for 20 percent, on a net equivalent barrel basis, of Eni's net proved reserves as of December 31, 2020, and that Eni's net proved reserves estimates have been prepared in accordance with the reserves definitions of Rules 4-10(a) (1)-(32) of Regulation S-X of the United States Securities and Exchange Commission (SEC).
+It is our opinion that the procedures and methodologies employed by Eni for the preparation of its proved reserves estimates as of December 31, 2020, comply with the current requirements of the SEC.
+We have reviewed information provided to us by Eni that it represents to be Eni's estimates of the net reserves, as of December 31, 2020, for the same properties as those which we have independently evaluated.
 This report was prepared in accordance with guidelines specified in Item 1202 (a)(8) of Regulation S-K and is to be used for inclusion in certain SEC filings by Eni.

 Reserves estimates included herein are expressed as net reserves as represented by Eni.
-Gross reserves are defined as the total estimated petroleum remaining to be produced from these properties after December 31, 2019.
+Gross reserves are defined as the total estimated petroleum remaining to be produced from these properties after December 31, 2020.
 Net reserves are defined as that portion of the gross reserves attributable to the interests held by Eni after deducting all interests held by others.

 Estimates of reserves should be regarded only as estimates that may change as further production history and additional information become available.
 Not only are such estimates based on that information which is currently available, but such estimates are also subject to the uncertainties inherent in the application of judgmental factors in interpreting such information.

 Information used in the preparation of this report was obtained from Eni.
 In the preparation of this report we have relied, without independent verification, upon information furnished by Eni with respect to the property interests being evaluated, production from such properties, current costs of operation and development, current prices for production, agreements relating to current and future operations and sale of production, and various other information and data that were accepted as represented.
-A field examination of the properties was not considered necessary for the purposes of this report
+A field examination was not considered necessary for the purposes of this report